|Nutrition Facts (per serving)|

 - For an extra-special look for gift-giving, drop the melted peanut cluster mixture into mini foil cupcake liners or specialty candy cups.
 Package them in a fancy box or shallow container decorated with a bow.

 - Instead of peanuts, make the clusters with pecan and walnut halves, or a combination.
 For an extra special treat, make them with cashews or hazelnuts.

 - Use half unsalted and half salted peanuts for a sweet and salty flavor.

 - For a festive look, melt green and red candy melts in separate containers.
 Drizzle both colors lightly over the peanut clusters.

-- Sprinkle the clusters lightly with flaky sea salt before they set.
+- Sprinkle the candy with finely crushed peppermint sticks or flaky sea salt before they set.

 - If you prefer white chocolate, use about 48 ounces of vanilla almond bark or white chocolate candy melts instead of the combination of three kinds of chocolate.